Forecasting with Hyper-Trees

 where $\mathbf{x}_{_{it}} = \{\text{store-type}_{i}, \text{region}_{i},\text{sales-campaign}_{it}, \text{holiday}_{it}, \text{week}_{t}, \text{month}_{t}, \ldots\}$.
 Among recent efforts to adapt gradient boosted trees for time series tasks, Hyper-Trees offer a new perspective by combining classical statistical models with machine learning.
 Rather than using GBDTs to forecast directly, we repurpose them to learn the parameters of a target time series model.
 This hybrid formulation offers several advantages for time series analysis and forecasting:

-\begin{itemize} \item \textbf{Improved Extrapolation in Tree-Based Models} Hyper-Trees offer improved generalization in tree-based forecasting compared to standard GBDTs.
-Conventional GBDTs output piece-wise constant values in the leaf nodes, which limits their extrapolation capability compared to parametric models that can naturally extend beyond the training data range \citep{Godahewa.2023}.
+\begin{itemize} \item \textbf{Improved Extrapolation in Tree-Based Models} Hyper-Trees can forecast beyond the value range observed during training, overcoming a key limitation of standard GBDTs.
+Conventional GBDTs output piece-wise constant values, which limits their extrapolation capability compared to parametric models that can naturally extend beyond the training data range \citep{Godahewa.2023}.
 This limitation is particularly problematic in scenarios where sales need to be projected beyond historical ranges.
 For instance, a store launching a new sales campaign might expect sales significantly higher than any historical values, or a newly renovated store might show stronger growth trends than observed historically.
 While LightGBM \citep{Ke.2017} allows fitting linear \citep{Shi.2019} rather than piece-wise constant trees to partially address this issue, other GBDT implementations lack this functionality.
-To overcome these limitations, Hyper-Trees generate forecasts through the following unified process: first, they model the AR($p$) parameters $\theta_{_{j, it}}(\mathbf{x}_{_{it}})$ for $j=1,\ldots,p$ and each store $i=1, \ldots, N$ based on its specific characteristics $\mathbf{x}_{_{it}}$ (e.g., store type, location, sales campaign, $\ldots$).
+To overcome these limitations, Hyper-Trees generate forecasts through the following jointly trained process: first, they model the AR($p$) parameters $\theta_{_{j, it}}(\mathbf{x}_{_{it}})$ for $j=1,\ldots,p$ and each store $i=1, \ldots, N$ based on its specific characteristics $\mathbf{x}_{_{it}}$ (e.g., store type, location, sales campaign, $\ldots$).
 Then, these parameters are applied to the target model to generate the final forecast.
 This approach allows Hyper-Trees to leverage the inductive bias of the target model, enabling forecasts to naturally extend beyond historical ranges.